 PartIDKeys?
 NMTOKENS List of attribute names that are used to separate the individual parts.
-Possible NMTOKEN values are:
+Possible NMTOKEN values include:

+FountainNumber

+Option

+PageNumber

 PartVersion

+RibbonName

+RunIndex

 Separation

 SheetName

 Side

 SignatureName

 TileID

+WebName

-For details, see Table 3.18.
+For details, see Table 3.19.

 Parts? integer Number of parts that the resource represents.

 Resource element Nested resource elements that contain the appropriate part ID(s).
 These elements must be of the same type as the root Resource element.
 They represent the individual parts or groups of parts.